ocoffey/csc-211-su18/assignments/a00/readme.md

 #### Linux

 To verify the installation on Linux, launch a terminal window, and enter `docker version`, then `docker run hello-world` to ensure everything installed properly.
-If you do not know how to open terminal on your version of linux, open whatever searching tool your distro comes with, and type in "terminal".
-If you do not know how to access your versions' search tool, please refer to your specific distros documentation (or Google it).
-There are simply too many distros in the wild to contain all relevant documentation here.
+If you do not know how to open terminal on your version of linux, open the searching tool your distro comes with, and type in "terminal".

 ## 2. Cleaning a Docker Installation (Optional for fresh installs)